 Be cautious when purchasing these monthly topicals in stores.
 There are many brands that are significantly cheaper than the trusted brands like Frontline or Advantix.
 While the cost savings might be attractive, it’s not worth it.
 There have been many reported cases of dogs suffering seizures, organ damage, and even death with these cheaper alternatives.
 Stick with brands made by trusted veterinary medical supply companies and ask your veterinarian what’s considered safe and what should be avoided.

 You can purchase flea sprays in the store or from your veterinarian.
 They don’t work as well as topical monthly applications, but they can do the job in a pinch or until you can get to your vet for a better treatment option.
 You should always follow your vet’s recommendation for how often you should apply the spray.
-Too much of the spray can burn your dog’s skin or overload their bodies with pesticides and chemicals.
+Too much of the spray can burn your dog’s skin or overload their bodies with pesticides and chemicals, which can then lead to other problems.
 Less is always more, but don’t expect to see too much of an improvement if your dog has a major infestation.
 The sprays definitely work better on minor infestations.

 Shampoos don’t have any residual activity, so they shouldn’t be used as a way to prevent flea infestations.
 If you think giving your dog occasional baths in a flea shampoo will prevent infestations, you’re wrong.
 The shampoos are designed to rid your dog of minor flea infestations.
 It’s easy enough to use, too.
 You get your dog wet and then lather them up with the recommended amount of shampoo.
 Using more won’t make it more effective!
 Follow the directions exactly, so if the label says leave it on for ten minutes, leave it on for ten minutes.
 Avoid making contact with your dog’s eyes, genitals, and ears.
 Putting a thin layer of petroleum jelly around the eyes will prevent the shampoo from running into them.